Lou Spanos

 Louis G. Spanos (born March 27, 1971) is an American college football coach.
-He is a defensive analyst for the University of Mississippi, a position he has held since 2023.
+He is an Assistant Defensive Line and Pass Rush Specialist for the Louisiana State University, a position he has held since 2026.
 He was the interim head football coach for the University of Connecticut in 2021.
 He also coached in the National Football League (NFL) as a defensive quality control and assistant linebackers coach for the Pittsburgh Steelers from 1995 to 2009, the linebackers coach for the Washington Redskins from 2010 to 2011, and served as the defensive coordinator for UCLA from 2012 to 2013.

 Throughout his career, Spanos has been to the Super Bowl three times, winning two of them with the Pittsburgh Steelers in 2006 and 2009, and had been to the College Football Playoff National Championship once; in 2019 with Alabama.

 Playing career

 Spanos attended Keystone Oaks High School, located in the South Hills suburbs of Pittsburgh, Pennsylvania, and played in the 1989 Big 33 Football Classic.
 A 1994 graduate of the University of Tulsa, Spanos was a four-year letterman and three-year starter at center.
 He served as the center for Tulsa quarterback Gus Frerotte.